 On the App Configuration Policies page, click New to associate this deployment with an iOS app configuration policy (if you have created one).
 For more information about this type of policy, see Configure iOS apps with app configuration policies.

-On the Summary page of the Deploy Software wizard, review the actions that will be taken by this deployment, and then click Next to finish the wizard.
+On the Summary page of the Deploy Software wizard, review the actions that are taken by this deployment, and then click Next to finish the wizard.

-The new deployment will be displayed in the Deployments list in the Deployments node of the Monitoring workspace.
+The new deployment is displayed in the Deployments list in the Deployments node of the Monitoring workspace.
 You can edit the properties of this deployment or delete the deployment from the Deployments tab of the application detail pane.

 Delete an application deployment

-In the Applications list, select the application that includes the deployment you will delete.
+- In the Applications list, select the application that includes the deployment you delete.

 list, select the application deployment to delete.
 Then on the Deployment tab, in the Deployment group, click Delete.